-Course Committee (3 / Semester): Each common course offered to more than one class shall have a Course Committee, comprising the entire faculty teaching the common course with one of them nominated as Course Coordinator, to ensure common question paper is prepared for the tests and uniform evaluation is carried out.
+Course Committee (3 / Semester): Each common course offered to more than one class shall have a Course Committee, comprising the all the faculty teaching the common course with one of them nominated as Course Coordinator, to ensure common question paper is prepared for the tests and uniform evaluation is carried out.

-Project Work - Phase I of the project work will be in the 7th semester and will purely be assessed internally (minimum 2 assessment).Though there is no End Semester Examination (ESE) for Phase-I project, a project report is to be submitted at the end of the semester.
-The grade point thus obtained will be entered in the grade sheet of the 7th semester.
+Project Work - Phase I of the project work will be in the 3rd semester of the programme with 8 to 10 credits.
+There shall be a minimum of three assessments (each for 100 marks) by a review committee during the semester.
+Phase-I will purely be assessed internally.
+A project report is to be submitted for Phase-I at the end of the semester as per the deadline announced by the COE.
+There will be end semester examination at the end of Phase-I. The grade point thus obtained in the Phase-I evaluation will be entered in the grade sheet of the 4th semester

-Project Work - Phase II: There shall be three assessments for Phase II project.
+Project Work - Phase II: Phase-II of the project work will be in the 4th semester of the programme.
+There shall be three assessments for Phase II project.
 The evaluation of the Project work at the end of the semester will be based on the project report and a Viva-Voce Examination by a team consisting of one internal examiner and one external examiner.